 How is Glaucoma Treated?

-The damage caused to vision by glaucoma is irreversible and irreplaceable, and the condition cannot be cured.
+The glaucoma eye damage is irreversible and irreplaceable, and the condition cannot be cured.
 However, that doesn’t mean there aren’t ways to slow or manage its effects.

 Glaucoma Surgery – Laser

 In addition to the medication route, there are also various surgeries that address and treat glaucoma.
 Laser surgery is the most common, with two main types of procedures used.
 The first is known as trabeculoplasty and is used for people with open-angle glaucoma.
 In this operation, a laser helps the drainage angle work more efficiently.
 The second type of laser eye surgery is for those with angle-closure glaucoma.
 In what is called an iridotomy, the surgeon uses a laser to create a small hole in the iris which allows fluid to more freely move, allowing intraocular pressure to decrease.